The Do’s And Don’ts Of Choosing Insulation For Your Loft

-What is loft insulation and why you might need it?
+What is loft insulation and why might you need it?

 It’s a common misconception that loft insulation is just for winter.
 In fact, loft insulation will help keep your home warm in winter and cool in summer.
-So, whether you want to reduce your energy costs or make your home more comfortable, loft insulation could be the answer!
+So, whether you want to reduce your energy costs or make your home more comfortable, loft insulation could be the answer.

 • Fiberglass loft insulation (also known as mineral wool loft insulation)